 The primary reason behind any business failure is the over expectations from a budding start-up.
 You cannot expect to flourish something overnight.
 To let your business grow, you need a minimum gestation period.
 This is often known to entrepreneurs, but they cannot afford to have the patience for a long time.
 This is either due to their scarcity of funds to carry the business for a longer time or they are in a hurry to make big bucks within a short span of time.

 You need to have patience.
 Remember good things come late.
-Starting a business and make it a blockbuster within a short period requires less of efforts and more of lucks, which is not guaranteed.
+Starting a business and make it a blockbuster within a short period requires fewer efforts and more of lucks, which is not guaranteed.
 Be realistic.
 If you are more optimistic about your results, sooner you would get depressed.

 2. Stop Learning: